gharishkumar/PdfRedactor/README.md

 # PdfRedactor
 My first try to host a python server.
 Which can receive pdf files, remove watermark (using pymupdf) then send it
 ---
-## Make RaspberryPi ready and ssh into it
+## Install RaspberrypiOS in RaspberryPi
 ## Install PyMuPdf
 ``` bash
  sudo pip3 install pymupdf --break-system-packages